-OPD transparency and reporting practices are limited in comparison with best practices in a number of areas, including policies, enforcement data and employment.
+Issue OPD transparency and reporting practices are limited in comparison with best practices in a number of areas, including policies, enforcement data and employment.

-Recommendation #12 OPD should make regular reports on a variety of metrics including, but not limited to:
+- Recommendation #14 OPD should make regular reports on a variety of metrics including, but not limited to: - Transparent reporting from OPD on how job opportunities and recruitment are conducted.

-- Transparent reporting from OPD on how job opportunities and recruitment are conducted. - Regular reporting to Board of Trustees/Board of Police Commissioners on arrest and stop statistics, including demographic information, as well as positive interactions. - Additionally, reporting should be made specifically on the activities of 'unmarked marked' cars to Board of Trustees/ Board of Police Commissioners. - The status of implementation of the police reform plan recommendations should be made on a monthly basis at Village Board meetings. - The Village Board and the OPD must ensure that these statistics are made available on a timely basis.
+• Regular reporting to board/commission on arrest and stop

+- statistics, including demographic information, as well as positive interactions. - Additionally, reporting should be made specifically on the activities of 'unmarked marked' cars to board/commission. - The status of implementation of the police reform plan recommendations should be made on a monthly basis at Village Board meetings. - The Village Board and the OPD must ensure that these statistics are made available on a timely basis.